Whoops Apocalypse: Series

-The Soviets have a new ally in British Prime Minister Kevin Pork (Peter Jones), a parody of left-wing Labour politicians Michael Foot and Peter Shore.
-Pork, who has gone insane and believes himself to be Superman, heads an especially left-wing government (a parody of Foot's Labour Party).
+The Soviets have a new ally in British Prime Minister Kevin Pork (Peter Jones), a parody of left-wing Labour politicians Michael Foot and Peter Shore, with the appearance and mannerism of Roy Jenkins.
+Pork, who has gone insane and believes himself to be Superman, heads an especially left-wing government.
 The British Foreign Secretary is blackmailed by the Soviets to join the Warsaw Pact.
-This situation so unnerves the foreign secretary (Geoffrey Palmer, in a role based on David Owen) and the Chancellor of the Exchequer (Richard Davies) that they also lose their sanity, don Green Lantern and Hawkman costumes, and are locked up in a padded cell at 10 Downing St.
+This situation so unnerves the foreign secretary (Geoffrey Palmer, in a role based on David Owen) and the Chancellor of the Exchequer (Richard Davies) that they also lose their sanity, don Green Lantern and Hawkman costumes, and are locked up in a padded cell at 10 Downing Street.

 The Soviets are also holding two elderly American tourists named Jonathan and Martha Hopper captive.
 They are constantly tortured by Commissar Alex Solzhenitsyn ("no relation", played by Alexei Sayle) in the belief they are secretly CIA spies.
 This turns out to be true, but the Hoppers are crushed by a helicopter in a bungled CIA rescue operation.
 This does not help Cyclops's nosediving popularity rating, which is just below that of Charles Manson.
-The Deacon stages an assassination attempt in order to help Cyclops' flagging popularity (a reference to the Reagan assassination attempt the year before).
-It is damaged further when the speeding ambulance carrying Cyclops to the hospital accidentally runs over his highly popular main opponent, Democratic Senator Jimmy Hennessy (a parody of Senator Teddy Kennedy).
+The Deacon stages an assassination attempt in order to help Cyclops' flagging popularity, which backfires when the speeding ambulance carrying Cyclops to the hospital accidentally runs over his highly popular main opponent, Democratic Senator Jimmy Hennessy (a parody of Senator Teddy Kennedy).
 By the end of the series we're told Cyclops is now less popular than the Boston Strangler.
-(These developments are followed by a dramatic newsreader named Jay Garrick, and his topless female counterpart across the Atlantic.)
+These developments are followed by a dramatic newsreader named Jay Garrick, and his topless female counterpart across the Atlantic.

 Eventually the Quark Bomb is accidentally detonated in Israel when Lacrobat's attempt to prevent it being incinerated goes horribly wrong, destroying the country and killing most of the US army who were stationed there.
 Meanwhile, the Shah, who has temporarily been given sanctuary aboard a space shuttle, manages to crash it into the Moscow Kremlin.
 Believing it to be a bomb, the Russians launch their weapons at America.
 In the final scene Soviet missiles are on their way to obliterate the United States and President Cyclops has to decide whether to retaliate.
 The title sequence already showed the aftermath of the decision, Earth reduced to a nuclear wasteland.
 In a final twist, we discover that the woman we see in the title sequence selling buttons reading "WEAR YOUR MUSHROOM WITH PRIDE" is in fact the First Lady, who was hidden in a fallout shelter and is one of the few survivors of the war.